davesmith00000/roguelike/README.md

 [Check what I'm working on!](https://github.com/davesmith00000/roguelike/projects/1)

+## Controls

+### Keyboard

+The key controls are somewhat in flux, but current key bindings are listed in the game at the top right of the screen or in the [key-mappings data file](https://github.com/davesmith00000/roguelike/blob/main/gamedata/key-mappings.md).

+### Mouse

+The mouse has limited use at the moment, but you can click on the map to move there.
+As long as there are no enemies visible on the screen the player will keep moving towards the square you clicked on, otherwise only one move will be performed.

 ## What is this?

 This is a reworking of the [Indigo Roguelike-Tutorials](https://github.com/davesmith00000/roguelike-tutorial) I produced in the summer of 2021.